 - Goal Completions: The total number of goal conversions achieved by users who arrived through that specific landing page.

-- Goal Value: This is the total value produced by goal conversions for a particular landing page.
-This value is calculated by multiplying the number of goal conversions of the landing page by the value you assigned to each goal.
+- Goal Value is the total value produced by goal conversions for a particular landing page.
+This value is calculated by multiplying the number of goal conversions on the landing page by the value you assigned to each goal.

 For eCommerce conversion metrics, Goal Conversion Rate is referred to as eCommerce Conversion Rate, which is the percentage of sessions from a specific landing page that resulted in an eCommerce transaction.
 Goal Completions are referred to as Transactions, the total number of completed purchases on your site.
 And Goal Value is referred to as Revenue, which is the total revenue from web eCommerce or in-app transactions.

 By combining segmentation, table searching, and table sorting, you can discover details about customer behaviour and then use this information to formulate highly-targeted marketing campaigns.

 The landing page report can help you answer questions like:

 Which pages are the most popular entry points to your website?
 And how do users act on these pages?

 - How to do this: When the landing page report is sorted by the number of sessions from highest to lowest, you can find which pages are your website’s most popular entry point.